-- Clingy Jealous Girl: Just don't flirt with Yugi, and she won't glare at you.
+- Clingy Jealous Girl: Just don't flirt with Yugi or his alter-ego, and she won't glare at you.

-- Cold-Blooded Torture: Emphasis on the cold, during her duel with Crump, everytime she lost life points ice begins to form from her feet towards the rest of her body.
+- Cold-Blooded Torture: In the anime.
+Emphasis on the cold, during her duel with Shuzo Otaki of the Big Five, every time she lost life points ice begins to form from her feet towards the rest of her body.
 And even when she didn't lose any life points, Anzu could feel the ice slowly numbing her body, and she had to continue dueling.
 The ice at one point had made it up to her chest.